 Unexpended Proceeds.
-The 2025 Series AB Bonds are subject to special redemption prior to maturity, in whole or in part, at any time on or before December 1, 2027 (or such later date as may be selected in accordance with the Indenture), pursuant to an Authority Request filed with the Trustee, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2025 Series AB Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from any unexpended proceeds of the 2025 Series AB Bonds in the 2025A Restricted Loan Subaccount or 2025B Restricted Loan Subaccount, respectively.
+The 2025 Series E Bonds are subject to special redemption prior to maturity, in whole or in part, at any time on or before October 1, 2029 (or such later date as may be selected in accordance with the Indenture), pursuant to an Authority Request filed with the Trustee, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2025 Series E Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from any unexpended proceeds of the 2025 Series E Bonds in the 2025 Series E Restricted Loan Subaccount.

 Failed Conversion.
-The 2025 Series A-1 Bonds are subject to special redemption prior to maturity, in whole or in part, upon notice as provided in the 2025 Series AB Indenture, at a Redemption Price equal to 100% of the aggregate principal amount of the 2025 Series A-1 Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, if and to the extent that the Hughes Station Risk Share Program Loan has not been finally endorsed by the U.S. Department of Housing and Urban Development ("HUD") for insurance by the Federal Housing Administration (the "Risk-Share Insurance") under Section 542(c) of the Housing and Community Development Act of 1992, as amended, by April 1, 2028, or such later date to which the Authority may consent in writing (the "Risk-Share Insurance Delivery Date").
+The 2025 Series E-1 Bonds are subject to special redemption prior to maturity, in whole or in part, upon notice as provided in the 2025 Series E Indenture, at a Redemption Price equal to 100% of the aggregate principal amount of the 2025 Series E Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, if and to the extent that the Marshall Pointe Loan has not been finally endorsed by the U.S. Department of Housing and Urban Development ("HUD") for insurance by the Federal Housing Administration (the "Risk-Share Insurance") under Section 542(c) of the Housing and Community Development Act of 1992, as amended, by May 1, 2029, or such later date to which the Authority may consent in writing (the "Risk-Share Insurance Delivery Date"), or earlier in the event of a Failed Conversion as described in the Marshall Pointe Loan Agreement.
+A Failed Conversion will occur pursuant to the Marshall Pointe Loan Agreement have been satisfied is not issued on or before the date that is ten (10) days prior to the Risk-Share Insurance Delivery Date.

-The Authority may extend the applicable special redemption date by providing an Authority Request filed with the Trustee of any extension of such special redemption date, provided that the Hughes Station Borrower may be required at the direction of the Authority to deposit funds for the credit of the 2025 Series A subaccount of the Negative Arbitrage Account in an amount, taking into account amounts already on deposit therein, sufficient to pay interest due on the 2025 Series A-1 Bonds to the extended special redemption date (the "Extension Deposit").
-Extension Deposits may continue to be made by or on behalf of the Hughes Station Borrower until the Risk-Share Insurance Delivery Date occurs or the Hughes Station Borrower declines to make an Extension Deposit resulting in the special redemption, at the direction of the Authority, pursuant to the 2025 Series AB Indenture; provided, however, the special redemption date may not be extended unless prior to any extension there shall be filed with the Trustee and the Authority an opinion of Bond Counsel to the effect that such extension will not adversely affect the exclusion of interest on the 2025 Series A-1 Bonds from gross income for federal income tax purposes.
+The Authority may extend the applicable special redemption date by providing an Authority Request filed with the Trustee of any extension of such special redemption date, provided that the Marshall Pointe Borrower may be required at the direction of the Authority to deposit funds for the credit of the 2025 Series E subaccount of the Negative Arbitrage Account in an amount, taking into account amounts already on deposit therein, sufficient to pay interest due on the 2025 Series E-1 Bonds to the extended special redemption date (the "Extension Deposit").
+Extension Deposits may continue to be made by or on behalf of the Marshall Pointe Borrower until the Risk-Share Insurance Delivery Date occurs or the Marshall Pointe Borrower declines to make an Extension Deposit resulting in the special redemption date may not be extended unless prior to any extension there shall be filed with the Trustee and the Authority an opinion of Bond Counsel to the effect that such extension will not adversely affect the exclusion of interest on the 2025 Series E-1 Bonds from gross income for federal income tax purposes.